fabianlindfors/reshape/src/docs/actions/add-check.md

 ## Behavior

 1. **Start phase**:
-   - Scans the table for rows which violate the check and fails, listing some of them, if any are found.
-This happens before the check exists, so a bad check never affects the application.
    - Creates the check with `NOT VALID` (doesn't lock for validation)
    - Validates the constraint (scans table but doesn't block writes).
-If validation fails the check is dropped again before the error is reported.
+If existing rows violate the check, the check is dropped again and the migration fails with an error listing some of the rows.

 2. **Complete phase**:
    - Renames constraint to its final name